-As there are two Independent Directors among four on the Board, the requirement of the Catalist Rule 406(3) that at least one-third of the Board be comprised of Independent Directors is satisfied.
+As there are two Independent Directors among four on the Board, the requirement of the Catalist Rule 406(3)(c) that at least one-third of the Board be comprised of independent directors is satisfied.

-Under Provision 2.2 of the Code, the Independent Directors should make up a majority of the Board where the Chairman is not an Independent Director.
+Under Provision 2.2 of the Code, the Independent Directors should make up a majority of the Board where the Chairman is not an independent director.
 Under Provision 2.3 of the Code, the Non-Executive Directors should make up a majority of the Board.
-All the Non-Executive Directors are Independent Directors who make up half the Board.
-Given the Board size of four, the two Independent Directors Directors Director provide a good balance of authority and power within the Board.
-In addition, the NC, AC and RC which assist the Board in its functions is each chaired by an Independent Director.
-The Board is of the view that there is a strong independence element within the Board to justify the departure of the Board composition from the Code.
+The Company's Non-Executive Directors are Independent Directors who make up half the Board.
+Given the Board size of four, the two Independent Directors provide a good balance of authority and power within the Board.
+In addition, the Board Committees which assist the Board in its functions is each chaired by an Independent Director.
+The Independent Directors constructively challenge and help develop proposals on strategy and review the performance of Management in meeting agreed goals and objectives and monitor the reporting of performance.
+The Independent Directors communicate among themselves without the presence of Management as and when the need arises, and thereafter where appropriate, the Independent Directors provide inputs to the Board.
+The Board have assessed and is of the view that there is a strong independence element to contribute to effective decision making within the Board to justify the departure of the Board composition from the Code.